-We took homeschool on the road and went on a 3-month RV trip to Arizona. 🌵🌄☀️ We discovered a lot of things to do along the way!
+We took homeschool on the road and went on a 3-month RV adventure in Arizona. 🌵🌄☀️ We discovered a lot of things to do along the way!

 RV Road Trip with Kids